leventugur/how2compile_su2/linux_local/README.md

 ./meson.py build --prefix=$PWD -Denable-autodiff=true
 ```

-NOTE: In this setup settings example, one additional flag *-Denable-autodiff=true* are set to activate parallel computing and adjoint optimization features of the code.
+NOTE: In this setup settings example, one additional flag *-Denable-autodiff=true* are set to activate adjoint optimization features of the code.
 For other flags and detailed info, see: https://su2code.github.io/docs_v7/Build-SU2-Linux-MacOS/

 8. Install via ninja

 ```
 ./ninja -C build install
 ```